kgiszewski/Archetype/README.md

     -- archetype.html

 ###/bin###
-- Drop the Imulus.Archetype.dll in the /bin of your Umbraco install (this dll only handles template helpers, PVC's at present)
+- Drop the Archetype.dll in the /bin of your Umbraco install (this dll only handles template helpers, PVC's at present)
-- You will have to build this yourself or download it here.
+- You will have to build this yourself.

 ## Prevalue Configs ##